Sha7ata-Mohamed/SudoCode-Interaction/README.md

 Pseudocode is a way to write the **steps of a solution** in simple, structured language without worrying about real code syntax.

-- Not tied to any programming language (NOT a codding language).
+- Not tied to any programming language (NOT a coding language).
 - Focuses on **logic** instead of details like `;`, `{}`, etc.
 - Used to plan the algorithm **before** writing actual code.